jarinfrench/moose/modules/phase_field/doc/content/modules/phase_field/MultiPhase/WBM.md

 ## Lagrange multiplier constraint

-As first (hard) method for constraint enforcement the Lagrange multiplier technique is available, where the Lagrange multiplier $\lambda$ is a non-linear variable
+As a first (hard) method for constraint enforcement the Lagrange multiplier technique is available, where the Lagrange multiplier $\lambda$ is a non-linear variable

 With $a_i(\vec\eta,\vec c,v)$ being the weak form (Allen-Cahn) residual for the